Shunmugesh/Basic-Webpage/README.md

-This is Basic Webpage Using HTML, CSS & JavaScript
+This is Basic Responsive Website Using HTML, CSS & JavaScript with Hamburger Menu & Sticky NavBar.